-See the current Student Handbook (Office of Student Life) for more information on policy and procedures: https://www.sage.edu/student-life/student-handbook/
+View the Student Handbook (Office of Student Life) for more information on student conduct policy and procedures:

 Good Academic Standing

 The Sage College regards a student as “in good standing” academically if they are permitted to enroll for the subsequent term.
 To graduate, a student must present a cumulative grade point average (GPA) of at least 2.000.
 Note: some major programs require a higher cumulative GPA for degree completion.
 See specific program pages for more information.

-Student academic progress is monitored at several levels: (a) by the Registrar’s Office through the program evaluation report (b) by the student’s academic advisor, (c) by the program coordinator of the program in which the student is enrolled, (d) by the Academic Standards Committee, and (e) by the students themselves.
+Student academic progress is monitored at several levels: (a) by the Registrar’s Office through the program evaluation report (b) by the student’s academic advisor, (c) by the program director of the program in which the student is enrolled, (d) by the Academic Standards Committee, and (e) by the students themselves.

 In addition, matriculated degree seeking undergraduate students may view their undergraduate advisory grades (fall and spring only) in SageAdvisor.
 The advisory report summarizes student academic progress at the 6th week.
 Grades and comments are included for each course by the course instructor.
-These grades are not formally recorded on the student’s official record, but are meant to serve as an indication of the student’s academic progress to this point.
+Advisory grades are not formally recorded on the student’s official record, but are meant to serve as an indication of the student’s academic progress to this point.

 Academic Record Review